sap-tutorials/Tutorials/tutorials/cp-sdk-android-wizard-teched18-01/cp-sdk-android-wizard-teched18-01.md

 ![Airplane mode enabled](airplane-mode-enabled.png)

-If so, turn it off by swiping down from the top of the emulator and clicking on the airplane icon.
+If so, turn it off by swiping down from the top of the emulator and clicking the airplane icon.

 ![Airplane mode disabled](airplane-mode-disabled.png)